bbinet/docker-grafana/README.md

 Then when starting your InfluxDB container, you will want to bind ports `80` from the Grafana container to the host external ports.
-The container should also be linked with the InfluxDB container so that it can read its ip address and user password from the environment variables.
+The container should also be linked with the InfluxDB container so that it can read the InfluxDB host ip address and the users passwords from the environment variables.

 For example: